weppos/rubyist/rails-extensions.md

 # Rails: Ruby and Framework Extensions

-Sometimes you need to -monkeypatch- extend a specific Rails library, a Ruby core class, or a Gem.
+Sometimes you need to <strike>monkeypatch</strike> extend a specific Rails library, a Ruby core class, or a Gem.
 The flexibility of Ruby allows you to reopen an existing class/module to add new methods or modify existing ones.

 The most common question is: where should I write these extensions?
 In fact, there are several places where these files can be stored, however not all folders are loaded at the same time.
-Also, some folders are not loaded at all (unless you require them) making your -hack- customization even less elegant.
+Also, some folders are not loaded at all (unless you require them) making your <strike>hack</strike> customization even less elegant.

 ## Convention